kaitekelly/Budget-Tracker/README.md

 💻

 # Installation:
-💾 In the command line of the working directory, install the following NPM packages: NPM install, express.
+💾 In the command line of the working directory, install the following NPM packages: NPM install, express, mongoose, glob, mlab

 # Usage:
+A simple application used for budget tracking.

 # Screenshot of application in use: